 C-reactive protein (CRP) is an acute-phase protein produced in the liver as part of the body’s natural inflammatory response.1,2 It is produced in greater volumes when inflammatory conditions are present, with high concentrations indicating more serious inflammation of the patient’s system.1 CRP tests, which measure the concentration of CRP in blood plasma, are a useful non-specific indicator of inflammation and for detecting infection.2 High sensitivity CRP (hs-CRP) is a much more sensitive form of standard CRP tests.

-High sensitivity CRP tests can determine slight changes to normal CRP levels, which would otherwise be missed by standard tests.1,3 These tests can help identify more specific issues and chronic inflammation over the long term.2 Due to this, high hs-CRP results can be a good early indicator of cardiovascular disease (CVD) and atherosclerosis in otherwise asymptomatic patients.4,5
+High sensitivity CRP tests can determine slight changes to CRP levels within the CRP normal range, which would otherwise be missed by standard tests.1,3 Hs-CRP tests can help identify more specific issues and chronic inflammation over the long term.2 Due to this, high hs-CRP results can be a good early indicator of cardiovascular disease (CVD) and atherosclerosis in otherwise asymptomatic patients.4,5

 Relevant Measures & Metrics